 Can we swim in rivers and lakes?

 Swimming is not recommended because most lakes and streams are dangerously cold.
 Firehole Canyon, near Madison Junction, has a swimming area popular in summer.
 Soaking in thermal features is illegal.
-The area known as the Boiling River, north of Mammoth Hot Springs, allows soaking in the Gardner River near thermal outflow, but not in the feature itself.
-Soaking is allowed during daylight hours only and at your own risk.
+Swimming is allowed during daylight hours only and at your own risk.

 What is the highest peak in the park?